benjaminwonglee/PageOfThemedColours/README.md

 **AIM**

-Ultimately, the aim of this project is to improve coding skills to create something that looks nice.
-Also to keep
+Ultimately, the aims of this project include improving coding skills to create something that looks nice, using version control effectively; avoiding merge conflicts by committing code relatively frequently, and working as a team.

 **RULES**